Meningococcal Disease

 • Attending childcare with an infected person for more than four continuous hours.

-While it is also possible to transmit the bacteria via sharing food and drinks, this is highly unlikely due to the bacteria’s short lifespan outside of the body.
-Furthermore, it cannot be transmitted via touching contaminated surfaces or objects because it dies too quickly (Healthy WA 2018).
+While it is also possible to transmit the bacteria by sharing food and drinks, this is highly unlikely due to the bacteria’s short lifespan outside the body.
+Furthermore, it cannot be transmitted by touching contaminated surfaces or objects because it dies too quickly (Healthy WA 2018).

-In most cases, when someone acquires Neisseria meningitidis, their body produces sufficient antibodies to contain the infection and prevent it from spreading (Oakley 2014).
-This person will then become an asymptomatic carrier until the bacteria disappear on their own after a few weeks or months, often without the person ever knowing they were carrying it (Health.vic 2010).
+In most cases, when someone acquires N. meningitidis, their body produces sufficient antibodies to contain the infection and prevent it from spreading (Oakley 2014).

-However, in rare cases, the bacteria become invasive, spread and cause serious illness (DoH 2022a).
+However, in rare cases, the bacteria become invasive, spread and cause serious illness (Healthdirect 2023).
 This may occur if the person doesn’t have enough time to build up antibodies, or if they have a compromised immune system (Oakley 2014).

 Those most likely to be carriers are adolescents and young adults, not due to their age itself but rather, due to social behaviours that increase the risk of transmission such as living in dormitories or military barracks, smoking, deep kissing and visiting bars (Burman et al. 2018).